F. W. de Klerk: Childhood: 1936–1954

-F. W. de Klerk was born on 18 March 1936 in Mayfair, a suburb of Johannesburg.
+F. W. de Klerk was born on 18 March 1936, into a rich political family in Mayfair, a suburb of Johannesburg.
 His parents were Johannes "Jan" de Klerk and Hendrina Cornelia Coetzer—"her forefather was a Kutzer who stems from Austria."
 He was his parents' second son, having a brother, Willem de Klerk, who was eight years his senior.
 De Klerk's first language was Afrikaans and the earliest of his distant ancestors to arrive in what is now South Africa did so in the late 1680s.

 De Klerk had a secure and comfortable upbringing, and his family had played a leading role in Afrikaner society; they had longstanding affiliations with South Africa's National Party.
 His paternal great-grandfather, Jan van Rooy, had been a Senator, while his paternal grandfather, Willem, had been a clergyman who fought in the Second Boer War and stood twice, unsuccessfully, as a National Party candidate.
 His paternal aunt's husband was J. G. Strijdom, a former Prime Minister.
 His own father, Jan de Klerk, was also a senator, served as the secretary of the National Party in Transvaal, president of the senate for seven years, acting state president, and as a member of the country's cabinet for fifteen years under three prime ministers.
 In this environment, de Klerk was exposed to politics from childhood.
 He and family members would be encouraged to hold family debates; his more conservative opinions would be challenged by his brother Willem, who was sympathetic to the more liberal, "enlightened" faction of the National Party.
 Willem became a political analyst and later split from the National Party to found the liberal Democratic Party.